-Prescott's music is "fully committed and strong," "encompassing the range of the spectrum without trying to."
-Her "wild and somewhat twisted dreamscapes," are the result of a well-worn classical straight-jacket, unraveling at the seams: music that is vulnerable, dangerous, beautiful, and honest.
+Prescott is "fully committed and strong," "encompassing the range of the spectrum without trying to."
+Her "wild and somewhat twisted dreamscapes," are the result of a well-worn classical straight-jacket, unraveling at the seams: performance that is vulnerable, dangerous, beautiful, and honest.

-She performs classical and improvised music at venues internationally, including Carnegie Hall, Bargemusic, Steinway Hall, Abrons Art Center, and MacPhail Center for Music, as well as eclectic, independent, and experimental stages.
-She has performed in the NYC Electroacoustic Music Festival, the Josip Kasman Festival in Croatia, Opensound Series in Boston, and others; collaborating with artists from the London Symphony Orchestra, and the Minnesota Orchestra.
-Her Carnegie Hall masterclass performance with Richard Goode appears in Ophra Yerushalmi’s film, Prelude to Debussy.
-Prescott’s current season includes performances of her original improvised piano solo, ALICE.
+Prescott performs at venues internationally, including Carnegie Hall, Bargemusic, Steinway Hall, Abrons Art Center, National Sawdust, and MacPhail Center for Music, as well as eclectic, independent, and experimental stages.
+She has performed in the NYC Electroacoustic Music Festival, the Josip Kasman Festival in Croatia, Opensound Series in Boston, and others.
+She appears in the documentary film, Prelude to Debussy.
+Prescott’s current performance season includes her original improvised piano solo, ALICE.

 Named a 2016 Emerging Leader by the New York Foundation for the Arts, Prescott is a Co-Founder of the Lyra Music Festival & Workshop at Smith College, where she served as Artistic Director and head of the piano and chamber music departments for several years.
-In demand as an educator, Prescott has been on faculty at music schools and festivals worldwide, including the Goppisberger Music Festival in Switzerland, the Louisiana Chamber Music Institute, Larchmont Music Academy, and the Great Neck Music Conservatory.
-She currently maintains a private piano studio in Manhattan, and is a guest clinician, lecturer, and adjudicator at events around the country.
+She has been on faculties worldwide, including the Goppisberger Music Festival in Switzerland, the Louisiana Chamber Music Institute, Larchmont Music Academy, and Great Neck Music Conservatory.
+She is a guest clinician, lecturer and adjudicator at events throughout the United States.

 Prescott holds piano performance degrees from The University of Minnesota – Twin Cities (Bachelor of Music), and the Manhattan School of Music (Master of Music).